- 1Spain: An attractive country for investment

 It also pursues the promotion of public-private cooperation in the area of R&D and, accordingly, requires the appropriate outsourcing of activities (representing at least 15% of the total budget) to research bodies (of which at least one must be public).

 Industrial research activities must exceed 50% of the total budget.

 Since 2019, applications for CIEN projects have been able to be submitted on an ongoing basis, for an entire year.

 The aid takes the form of partially repayable loans (with a fixed interest rate of 1-year Euribor) for up to 85% of the approved budget (the company must finance 15% of the project budget with equity), with a maturity period of between 7 and 10 years and a grace period of between 2 and 3 years.
 The loan includes a non-repayable tranche equal to 33% of the aid, calculated based on a maximum of 75% of the coverage of the loan.

 The minimum budget which may be applied for is €5,000,000, the maximum being €20,000,000.
 The minimum eligible budget must be €4,500,000 per project and €175,000 per company, and no company can exceed more than 70% of the eligible budget.
 The expected duration of the project must be between 36 and 48 months.
 Lastly, beneficiaries may obtain advances equal to 35% of the aid, subject to a limit of €250,000, without having to provide any additional guarantees.

 7) INNVIERTE Program

-The INNVIERTE Program was initiated in 2012 with a view to promoting business innovation through support to venture capital investments in Spanish technologically based or innovative enterprises.
+This program seeks to promote business innovation through support to venture capital investments in Spanish technologically based or innovative enterprises.